python/cpython/Doc/library/htmlparser.rst

 .. method:: HTMLParser.handle_decl(decl)

-   Method called when an SGML declaration is read by the parser.
-The *decl* parameter will be the entire contents of the declaration inside the ``<!``...\
+   Method called when an SGML ``doctype`` declaration is read by the parser.
+   The *decl* parameter will be the entire contents of the declaration inside the ``<!...>`` markup.
+It is intended to be overridden by a derived class;
+   the base class implementation does nothing.

+.. method:: HTMLParser.unknown_decl(data)

+   Method called when an unrecognized SGML declaration is read by the parser.
-   ``>`` markup.
-It is intended to be overridden by a derived class; the base class implementation does nothing.
+   The *data* parameter will be the entire contents of the declaration inside the ``<!...>`` markup.
+It is sometimes useful to be be overridden by a derived class; the base class implementation throws an :exc:`HTMLParseError`.

 .. method:: HTMLParser.handle_pi(data)